-What is Loudoun County Doing in Response to the Global COVID-19 Outbreak?
+What is Loudoun County Doing in Response to the COVID-19 Pandemic?

 Loudoun County is operating under the Pandemic Response Plan (PDF), which gives county government departments, the school system, the airport, our hospitals and healthcare providers, and other entities specific roles to best identify and prevent the spread of disease in our community.

 On March 16, 2020, Loudoun County declared a local emergency in response to the continued spread of coronavirus disease 2019.
 The declaration of a local emergency in Loudoun follows the declaration of a statewide emergency from Virginia Governor Ralph Northam and local declarations from other jurisdictions in the region.

 The local declaration of emergency relaxes formal procurement requirements to allow Loudoun County to more easily acquire any goods or services needed to assist in the response to the threat posed by COVID-19.
 The declaration modifies normal employment rules so that employees can be reassigned to county operations involved in response activities should that be necessary.
 Also, the local declaration is sometimes a requirement for residents and businesses to obtain financial aid and emergency loans offered by the federal or state governments.